Infinitietechnologies/laravel-updraft/README.md

 - `backup_path`: The path where backups will be stored
 - `backup_retention`: The number of backups to keep (0 to keep all)
 - `layout`: The blade layout to use for the updraft views (defaults to 'layouts.app')
-- `verify_updates`: Enable or disable verification of update packages
-- `update_public_key`: The public key used to verify update packages
+- `content`: The content section name in your layout (defaults to 'content')

 ## Usage